bedosport/CarND-Advanced-Lane-Lines/P4_writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+Lighting conditions, broken lines, repainted lines, cause broken line

+Combine with sensor fusion, use high precisioin maps, know approximate value from map then combine with lane detection algorithm.